pixelogik/ColorCube/README.md

 We use this at [you & the gang](http://youandthegang.com/) for in-house projects.

+###  New: Python version

+I just added a Python version of the algorithm, used by [marvel](https://marvelapp.com/).
+Marvel builds great mobile & web prototyping tools, check it out!

 ###  The algorithm goes like this:

 1. All pixels of the image are projected into the 3d histogram grid.